toxa23/react-google-button/README.md

 # React Google Login

-> A Google oAUth Sign-in / Log-in Component for React
+A Google oAUth Sign-in / Log-in Component for React

+Forked from [ReactGoogleLogin](https://github.com/anthonyjgrove/react-google-login) and improved for automatic token refresh so you can update the token in your project and, for example, pass it to the backend

 ## Storybook